Create your very own escape from the city

 This is why good storage can be helpful.
 Budget friendly shops like Wilkos and the Range have lots of drawer sets and containers which mean that any detritus from work, hobbies or general clutter can be put away – making your space clear, tidy and calm.

 Putting everything away also helps you to enforce mental boundaries, turning your room from a working/living space into a place where you get some rest.
 Decluttering is also great for feeling calmer and happier in a room.
 It’s actively annoying to have loads of stuff hanging about that just gets in your way, so clearing out anything you no longer want/need will clear a lot of stress too.
+If you don’t feel like throwing away your stuff but you’re fed up with pushing your stuff into every available space, you could user a self storage unit in London to store them and access them whenever you need to.

 Tip #2 | Make sure your room has been set up for a good night’s sleep